simplytesthere/docusaurus-base/docs/Account Access and ID Cards/Generic Account Management Tips.md

 A generic account is an ASC account that is meant for general departmental purposes.
 This account may act as the first point of contact for people with inquires for your department.

 We recommend that every generic account has at least one Account Manager, *who is the one person who has the password and the default MFA verification associated with their device*.
-## We have multiple people that need to check an email account.
+## Several people need to be able to check a generic email account.
 Any recommendations?

 If the generic account's email needs to be check by one or more people at any point point, we recommend setting up email delegation.
 This way, multiple people can check the account without having to interact with MFA.